nick-lehmann/SnakeCharmerGuide/games/README.md

 INFO: Raising a number to a power is done using the `**` operator, e.g. `2 ** 3 == 8`.
 If you want to calculate the square root, raise the number to `1/2` for now.

+### 📌 Point2 [Classes]

+Implement `dunder` methods on the `Point` class to make it more convenient to work with.

+1. Add a string representation.
+2. Make the addition of two points easier.
+(Check the `sum` builtin with multiple points)
+3. Let's assume we have to find the distance between two points very often.
+Implement subtraction between two points to return the distance between them.
+4. It's also very common to find the distance of a point related to the origin.
+Use the `float` function to do that.
+5. Let's compare points.
+The smaller point is the one closer to the origin.
+Implement the corresponding dunder method. (check the `min` function with multiple points)

+Info: You find documentation for the `dunder` methods here: https://docs.python.org/3/reference/datamodel.html#basic-customization.

 ### 🧮 Math adventure

 You're going to implement a few basic math methods yourself!
 Hurray 🥳